Michael Carter Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Matchup vs. Buffalo

-- Carter recorded 39 rushing yards in his lone career matchup against the Bills, 8.5 fewer yards than his over/under in Sunday's game.
+- Carter's 39 rushing yards in his lone career matchup against the Bills are 8.5 fewer yards than his over/under in Sunday's game.

-- Carter ran for a touchdown in that game against the Bills.
+- Carter will go up against a Bills squad that allows 113.6 rushing yards per game and is the NFL's 19th-ranked rush defense.

-- The Bills have the NFL's 19th-ranked defense against the run, giving up 113.6 yards per game.

 Recent Performances